-Job Search Expenses Can Be Tax Deductible on Your Income Tax Return, Even if You Don't Get the Job the irs allows you to deduct certain job-related expenses on your income tax return
+Job Search Expenses Can Be Tax Deductible on Your Tax Return, Even if You Don't Get the Job the IRS allows you to deduct certain job-related expenses on your federal income tax return regardless of whether you actually get the job

-If you've been looking for a new job in the same line of work as your last job, you may be able to deduct some of your job search expenses on your federal income tax return.
-It doesn't even matter if you get the job.
+If you've been looking for a new job in the same line of work as your most recent job, you may be able to deduct some of your job search expenses on your federal income tax return.
+And it doesn't even matter if you got the job.
 But the Internal Revenue Service (IRS) does have some limitations.
 So if you've been looking for a new job, check into whether your situation qualifies you for a tax credit.

 Expenses must meet a threshold